hbcbh1999/small-workflows/readme.md

 # dictionary search
 - search through dictionary from Alfred
-	- however I stopped using in favour of opening Dictionary itself and then making the search
+	- I stopped using in favour of opening Dictionary itself and then making the search
 	- I also only use Dictionary to read and explore wiki

 ### [download](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/dictionary.alfredworkflow?raw=true)